-Your Secure Cloudn also attaches a great deal of importance to security.
+Your Secure Cloud also attaches a great deal of importance to security.
 Here, the data is encrypted on the user’s computer.
+Launched in 2014, the solution stores all data on secure servers located in Germany.
 The Dropbox alternative’s chat functions, group managements, and the possibility of creating a Wiki page, all make project work with several employees easier.
 In the activity overview, you can also see changes to the individual libraries in which Your Secure Cloud stores your files.

 |Server location is in Germany – your files are safe under German data protection regulations||No storage space offered for free|

 |Very high data security through encryption before, during, and after transmission; additional password protection for folders is also possible||Storage space is comparatively expensive|